 Lymphocytes are a specific type of white blood cell.
-Lymphocytes can either be T cells or B cells.
-In the mature T cell population, the T cells can either be helper T cells or suppressor/cytotoxic T cells.
+They can be T cells or B cells.
+In the mature T cell population, lymphocytes can be helper T cells or suppressor/cytotoxic T cells.

 Understanding the principles behind the identification of these T cell populations is essential.
 To begin, CD3 marks all mature T cells.
 Then:

-Therefore, in any given lymphocyte population, the CD4+ cells plus the CD8+ cells should equal the CD3+ cells.
-This is because the CD4 and CD8 cells will be marked with CD3 since they are both mature T cells.
+Therefore, in any given lymphocyte population, the CD4+ and CD8+ cells should equal the CD3+ cells.
+Since the CD4 and CD8 cells are both mature T cells, they will be marked with CD3.

-Provided the total white blood cell (WBC) count and the percentage of lymphocytes from a complete cell count/differential, one can calculate various values.
+Provided with the total white blood cell (WBC) count and the percentage of lymphocytes from a complete cell count/differential, various values can be calculated.
 These values include absolute CD3 counts, CD4 counts, CD8 counts, and CD4:CD8 ratios.

 The following results represent a patient sample that is used to calculate the values above: